BYLAWS OF ORCID, INC.

 c.
 Qualification.
-Each candidate for Director shall be an employee, officer or Director of a Member; provided, however, that the Board may waive the requirement that each candidate be affiliated with a Member (i) to secure the representation of up to two researchers not affiliated with a Member and proposed by the Nominating Committee to serve as Directors; (ii) in the event that a Director becomes no longer affiliated with a Member, to permit (in the discretion of the Board) such Director to serve until the next Annual Meeting of the Members and his/her successor is qualified (as further discussed in subsection (e) below).
+Each candidate for Director (other than the Executive Director) shall be an employee, officer or Director of a Member; except as follows: (i) there shall be at least one, and at the Board’s discretion, two researcher-candidates (who need not be affiliated with a Member) and proposed by the Nominating Committee to serve as Directors; and (ii) in the event that a Director becomes no longer affiliated with a Member, the Board may, in its discretion, permit such Director to serve until the next Annual Meeting of the Members and their successor Director is qualified (as further discussed in subsection (e) below).
 No Member or consortium of Members (including a national membership group) may be represented by more than one Director on the Board at any time.

 d.
 Term of Office.
 Directors shall be elected for staggered three (3) year terms.
 Directors shall be divided into three (3) classes so apportioned as to make the number of Directors and the number of Non-Profit Representatives in each class as nearly equal as possible.
 No Directors representing the same Member may serve for more than two (2) consecutive three (3) year terms, except for Directors filling vacancies for unexpired terms or those Director representatives serving in an initial class for a one-year or two-year term, who may serve for two (2) additional consecutive three (3) year terms.
 A Member that has had a Director representative serving for two consecutive three-year terms must take one year off before it may have another Director representative elected to the Board.
 In any event, each Director shall continue in office until his or her successor shall have been elected and qualified, or until his or her death, resignation or removal.